THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 Is THORChain safe?

-THORChain's core swap functionality has operated for years, but the protocol has serious issues.
-The January 2025 THORFi collapse resulted in $200M+ user losses.
-The protocol has been used for money laundering.
-Legal action is pending.
-We recommend using only the swap function with limited amounts, if at all.
+THORChain's core swap functionality has operated for years with a mixed security record.
+The January 2025 THORFi collapse resulted in ~$200M in user losses from lending/savers products — those products no longer exist.
+The protocol has also been used for money laundering.
+We recommend using only the swap function with limited amounts.

 What happened to THORChain in 2025?